crossplane/crossplane/docs/workload/aws/demo.md

 kubectl delete -f cluster/examples/workloads/wordpress-${provider}/provider.yaml
 ```

 > Note: There may still be an ELB that was not properly cleaned up, and you will need
 to go to EC2 > ELBs and delete it manually.

-Now you can proceed back to the main quickstart to [wait for the resources to become ready](quickstart.md#waiting-for-completion).